 Those monthly subscriptions can add up.
 Look for a tool that matches the key features you need for a reasonable price per user per month.

-Your budget is the core of your project and is one of the main components of Rodeo.
+Your budget is the core of your project and is one of the main components of Rodeo Drive.
 Now you can create and maintain a healthy profit margin.
-Rodeo’s budgeting feature allows you to understand the costs accurately as you allocate resources and plan activities.
+Rodeo Drive’s budgeting feature allows you to understand the costs accurately as you allocate resources and plan activities.

 Task and resource management

-You’ll make better and more informed decisions with Rodeo's reporting feature.
+You’ll make better and more informed decisions with Rodeo Drive's reporting feature.
 The feature provides real-time insights into team productivity, allocated and logged hours, and project timelines so you can control whatever phase you’re in.

-With Rodeo, you turn activities into invoices.
+With Rodeo Drive, you turn activities into invoices.
 With a simple click, you can generate invoices in your company’s look and feel and send them as a PDF, UBL, or another format you like.
+Invoices can be sent directly from Rodeo Drive in the UK and via QuickBooks integration in the US.

 There you have it – our complete list of time tracking best practices.
 However, the theory is great and all, but the execution part of time tracking is the most important.
 Try it, experiment, and analyze the data to see what you can improve.